Before you come to Ireland, you're going to need to get yourself acquainted with some of the typical Irish phrases that might confuse you.

-Obviously if you're planning a long stay in Ireland, your clothes are going to have to be washed at some stage.
-However instead of doing laundry, we do the washing.
+Obviously, if you're planning a long stay in Ireland, your clothes are going to have to be washed at some stage.
+Note that instead of doing "laundry," we do "the washing."

 This is all weather related too, and if you're staying with an Irish mammy she'll constantly talk about doing the washing.